SELECTION OF QUESTIONS AND ANSWERS

 — Sifu Nessa Kahila, Finland

-You were a kungfu masters in your past lives, and the kungfu movements you performed during chi flows were their manifestations.
+You were a kungfu master in a past life, and the kungfu movements you performed during chi flows were their manifestations.
 Some of our students have similar experiences.

 Enjoy these beneficial experiences.
 It is wonderful that Markus show you their combat applications.
 Have fun sparring with him.
 During a special course in Malaysia some time ago, Markus spontaneously perform some lovely drgaon movements for a full 10 minutes in chi flow.